Absio/js-api/README.md

 await securedContainer.update(container);
 ```

-Update can also be used to redefine any field by referencing the container ID with any updated fields.
+Update can also be used to redefine any field by referencing the container ID with any fields to update.
 This shows redefining the type of a container with known ID.

 ``` javascript
 await securedContainer.update(knownContainerId, { type: 'redefinedContainerType' });